 Light Weight Stoves

 Light Weight stoves are designed to be light so they are easier to pack.
 They are light weight because they are made from thin galvanized metal, but will not last as long as heavy gauge steel.
-Cheaper (and lighter) models are made from only one layer of galvanized, while more expensive and more durable models are made with two layers.
+Cheaper (and lighter) models are made from only one layer of galvanized, while more expensive and more durable models are made with two layers (see examples of lightweight, collapsible and backpacker stoves in eBay link above).

 Collapsible Stoves are designed to fold up to make them easier to pack.
 They are made of the same galvanized metal, so they weigh about the same as lightweight stoves, but take up less space when folded.
-Keep in mind, the stove pipe comes in sections but will not fold.
+Keep in mind, the stove pipe comes in sections that collapse down into a small piece, but will not fold.

 I’m not sure about the point of a stove small and light weight enough to back pack easily.
 It might be easy to pack, but what kind of tent are you going to pack with it?
 Wall tents aren’t really designed to be back packed and most light weight tents can’t handle the heat or the chimney.
 Backpacker stoves can only heat a small area for an hour or two.
 I have searched all over the web and can not find a single picture, post or review from anyone that has actually used one of these stoves.
 Please set me straight if you or someone you know actually uses one of these backpacker type stoves.